Olympic Games 'not immune' to cyber-attack

 "UK government networks continue to be regularly targeted by foreign intelligence agencies, or groups working on their behalf," he said.

-"And we know that the threat is accelerating."'Fast and flexible'
+"And we know that the threat is accelerating."

 Mr Maude added: "High-end cybersecurity solutions that were used 18 months ago by a limited number of organisations to protect their networks may already be out in the open marketplace - giving cybercriminals the knowledge to get round these protective measures.